Pulveroboletus ravenelii: Uses

-Pulveroboletus ravenelii mushrooms are edible.
+The mushrooms are edible.
 They have been used in traditional Chinese medicine to treat lumbago, numbed limbs, and as an antihemorrhagic.
 Bioactive compounds that have been identified from the fruit bodies include pulveravin A, pulveravin B, vulpinic acid, and pulverolide.
 Mushrooms are also used in mushroom dyeing to produce the colors yellow, gold, greenish yellow, orange, or olive, depending on the mordant used.